uzh/katts/README.md

 Revision History
 ================
+3.4.2-SNAPSHOT    - json-sendgraph uses real ids and not mapped ones

 3.4.1-SNAPSHOT    - graph pattern reader now outputs all matches

 3.3.8-SNAPSHOT    - use curator framework to talk to Zookeeper